bellissimogiorno/cairo-integer-types/README.md

 This directory contains:

-* `cairo-bitwise-int`: a collection of Cairo libraries to _emulate_ signed and unsigned integer datatypes of various bit lengths (e.g. 8-bit unsigned integers, also known as 'bytes'), and
+* `cairo-bitwise-int`: a collection of Cairo libraries to _emulate_

+    * signed and unsigned integer datatypes of various bit lengths (e.g. 8-bit unsigned integers, also known as 'bytes'), and
+    * signed and unsigned unbounded integer datatypes.

 * `cairo-smart-test`: an automated unit- and property-based test suite.

 I am pleased to share this with the Cairo community, and feedback and suggestions are welcome.